 - Understand the long-term nature of the strategy.

-Why Consider Debt Recycling?
+Why Consider a Debt Recycling Strategy?

 Debt recycling is attractive for several reasons: